MikhailStartsev/deep_em_classifier/README.md

 ## USAGE

-This is a, perhaps, not the final version of the code, but the pipeline (steps 1 to 3) outlined below has been tested.
+This is, perhaps, not the final version of the code, but the pipeline (steps 1 to 3) outlined below has been tested.

 The files here provide the interface to our 1D CNN-BLSTM eye movement classification model.